libreForms/libreForms-flask/README.md

-# report-app
+# libreForms
 an extensible, browser-based form manager

 ## features

+- A form-building API based on Python dictionaries
-- A routeable web server (http://192.168.x.x:8000/) that provides access to various features
+- Gunicorn web server (http://x.x.x.x:8000/) that works well with Apache, Nginx, and other reverse-proxies
-- MongoDB backend with documents broken down by unit, then data-type (or report-type), and then timestamp
+- MongoDB backend

-## database
+## libreForm API

-The structure of the MongoDB database is libreForms > form > _id such that administrators can easily sort data by form and, within each form, select by arbitrary fields like "Preparer" or "timestamp".
+The purpose of this project is to provide a simple but highly extensible method of form building and management in Python, leveraging Flask's doctrine of 'simplicity and extensibility.'
+As a result, the application provides an API for storing all the information ut needs to generate a browser-based form within a Python dictionary.
+The application then translates these form fields into data structures intended to be stored in a database.
+Given the project's emphasis on supporting arbitrary data structures, it writes data to a MongoDB database, creating a separate collection for each unique form with the presumption that the documents contained therein will adhere to a data structure that contains some set of common fields upon which data may be collated.

-The form_src.py file contains a list of python dictionaries containing each form's name and an arbitary set of fields mapped to their default values for data typing.
-This list is externalized from app.py in order to make it easily extensible with new forms.
+The ```libreforms/__init__.py``` file contains a Python dictionary containing each form's name and an arbitary set of fields mapped to their default values for data typing.
+This function is externalized from app.py in order to make it easily extensible with new forms.
 The progagate_forms() function in app.py will be used to generate a different static page based on the form field values within the dictionary.
-Here is an example of what form_src.py might look like.
+Here is an example of what ```libreforms/__init__.py``` might look like.

 ```python
 # forms/__init__.py: the source for form field data in the libreForm application.